Tabarruj: Tabarruj in hadith

 The word tabarruj also appears in hadith.

 Abu Udhaynah reported: The Messenger of Allah, peace and blessings be upon him, said, "The best of your women are loving, fertile, suitable, and comforting, if they fear Allah.
 The worst of your women unveil their beauty (mutabarrijat), take pride in their appearance, and they are hypocrites.
 None of them will enter Paradise except as rarely as you see a red-beaked crow."

 Tabarruj in Qur'anic exegesis

 The verses on tabarruj were explained at length by all major Quranic exegetes, including at-Tabari, ibn Kathir, and al Qurtubi.
 Qurtubi emphasizes that the meaning of the verse includes women going out of the home without a need.

 The verse was also interpreted by Sayyid Qutb, for whom it had special significance due to the importance of the concept of jahiliyyah in his writing.
 For Qutb, tabarruj became part of his critique of what he viewed as the modern jahiliyyah system, which he viewed as reducing human beings to a base, animalistic state.
-He used the principle to attack the modern practice of female participation in the formal labor force, arguing like many contemporary Islamists that these practices would lead to immodesty, indecency, and sexual relationships deemed as immoral according to traditional Islamic values.
+He used the principle to attack the modern practice of female participation in the formal labor force, arguing like many contemporary muslims that these practices would lead to immodesty, indecency, and sexual relationships deemed as immoral according to traditional Islamic values.